 Here today, here tomorrow

-If you’re of an age to remember tourist camps, Texaco signs, and two-lane blacktops that forever crested the horizon – or even gas lines, Ford Pintos, and Route 66 — chances are you remember the sprawling Stuckey’s empire: A venerable roadside oasis — and a highway heaven of souvenirs, cold drinks, hot snacks, and pecan candy — marked by the pitched roof and teal blue shingles.
+If you’re of an age to remember tourist camps, Burma Shave signs, and two-lane blacktops – or even gas lines, Pintos, and crackling AM radio — chances are you remember the sprawling Stuckey’s empire: A venerable roadside oasis — and a highway heaven of souvenirs, cold drinks, hot snacks, and pecan candy — marked by the pitched roof and teal blue shingles.

-Who could forget the pecan divinity, flavored pecans or our famous Pecan Log Roll, a heavenly inspired creation of Mrs. Ethel Stuckey herself?
-Based on a secret mix of powdered sugar, white molasses, and roasted nuts, that mouth-watering miracle of fluffy white sweetness covered in its own deep coating of crushed select pecans became the soul and spirit of the store and the #1 reason for families to stop… well, along with using the clean restrooms, gassing up the car, and having a snack and a soft drink….
+Who could forget the pecan divinity, flavored pecans, and most of all the celebrated Stuckey’s Pecan Log Roll, a heavenly inspired creation of Mrs. Ethel Stuckey herself?
+Based on a secret mix of powdered sugar, white molasses, and roasted nuts, that mouth-watering miracle of fluffy white sweetness covered in its own deep coating of crushed select pecans became the soul and spirit of the store and the number one reason for families to stop… well, along with using the restrooms, gassing up the car, and having a snack and a soft drink, of course.

 Soon after our founding, however, Stuckey’s became more than a pecan log roller.
 From the late 30’s to the early 70’s, the teal blue roof was as famous then as the golden arches are today.